imagineDev/imagineDev.github.io/DynamicDataApiStack/DynamicDataApiStack.md

 This API would be only used to store Users configuration.
 Developers/ Product Owners are the best judge of what values to store and how to store them and hence will only be modified by them.
 The Key and its value should be decided by the developers/ product owners and do not need any other team to control or modify the data.

-> ⚠️ This APIs schema and control flow is yet to be finalised.
+> ⚠️ This APIs schema and control flow is yet to be finalized.
 But the bigger picture is provided here.

 <br> <br>